Last Updated on by

 Obviously, fur color would depend on the ancestors (breeds).
 Although it most certainly always has green eyes.
 Nonetheless, you can tell right off the bat that this sweet little pooch has a silky and soft-to-touch fur.

-To be more specific, the mini hippo dog has three distinct fur types:
+To be more specific, mini hippo dogs have three distinct fur and coat types:

 Horse Coat: A bit coarse or brittle-textured, is about ¾ – inch long or shorter.